bnb-chain/bnb-chain.github.io/docs/archivenode.md

 ### 2. Run with an Erigon client

 [Erigon](https://github.com/ledgerwatch/erigon) has supported BSC mainnet.
 You can also refer to [Free public Binance Smart Chain Archive Snapshot](https://github.com/allada/bsc-archive-snapshot) for the guide to run a BSC archive node with an Erigon client.
 The owner has switched to using an Erigon client for a BSC archive node recently.
-You can dowload the archive snapshot which is a tarball from aws s3.
+You can download the archive snapshot which is a tarball from aws s3.
 The s3 path is "s3://public-blockchain-snapshots/bsc/erigon-latest.tar.zstd".
 This path is public, but is configured as requester-pays.
 Also this means you'll need an AWS account in order to download it.

 * Command to download to local dir: